jennfrbrown/PyBer_Analysis/README.md

 ### Purpose

 The purpose of this analysis is to perform exploratory data analysis for PyBer, a ride-share company.
 Once the analysis is complete, we will make graphs to show the data is a compelling, visual way.
 This analysis focuses on the relationship between city type - urban, suburban, and rural - and its relationship to fares, number or drivers, number of rides, and when those rides occurred.
-We are specifically looking at data collected from January to early May 2019.
+We are specifically looking at data collected from January to the end of April 2019.

 #### Resources
 - Data Source: